yanxuceo/yanxuceo/README.md

 - 👋 Hi, I’m Xu Dong
 - 👀 I’m interested in AI and IoT things
 - 🌱 I’m currently building some smart home devices
-- 💞️ I’m looking to improve people's health
+- 💞️ I’m looking to make people's life better by bringing innovative solutions to our life
 - 📫 How to reach me ...

 <!---